 David and Linda Breninger

-This is particularly true with the couple's annual playing of the 1946 NBC radio network's Christmas Day broadcast of the Grass Valley Cornish Carol Choir that aired live to the nation from the stage of the Del Oro Theater from downtown Grass Valley.
-President Franklin Roosevelt's "Fireside Chats," Herb Morrison's description of the 1937 "Hindenburg Disaster", and Edward R. Murrow's 'This is London' broadcasts of World War II are but just a few examples of historic documentaries that listeners have heard over the years on Old Radio Theater.
+This is particularly true with the couple's annual playing of a 1946 NBC radio network Christmas Day broadcast of the Grass Valley Cornish Carol Choir.
+This originally aired live to the nation from the stage of the Del Oro Theater from downtown Grass Valley.
+Another favorite to air are President Franklin Roosevelt's "Fireside Chats" as well as Herb Morrison's compelling description of the 1937 "Hindenburg Disaster", and Edward R. Murrow's 'This is London' and other news and noteworthy broadcasts of the past.

 The result: Old Radio Theater went on the air October 26, 1985, as a two-hour Halloween style chiller with programs from the 1940s.
 He aired: "Escape," "The Whistler," "Suspense," and "Inner Sanctum."
-The show was a success and has endured ever since.
+The show was a huge success and has endured ever since.
 In April, 1988, Linda joined to co-host the show.

 Linda's fondness for radio centers on the fact that while she was growing up her family lived where there was only radio reception.
-For her, in the tiny farming and oil community of San Ardo, California (20 miles south of Kings City in southern Monterey County), radio was the only source of news and entertainment for the family.
+For her, in the tiny farming and oil community of San Ardo, California (20 miles south of Kings City in southern Monterey County), and radio was the only source of news and entertainment for the family.
 "I grew up on radio," she said.
 "A lot of the old shows have wonderful and pleasant childhood memories for me.
 I liked "Tarzan" for its adventure and "One Man's Family" because it was so caring."

 The Breningers are a very busy couple.
 They frequently speak to civic and community organizations on the history of the golden days of radio.

-OLD RADIO THEATER on alternating Sunday evenings, 9:00 - 10:00 PM
+OLD RADIO THEATER on alternating Sunday evenings, 8:00 - 9:00 PM